-Banner has completed a wide range of environmental services for the SDARNG including an Environmental Assessment (EA) for the Golden Coyote training exercises and the biological surveys to update the Integrated Natural Resources Management Plan (INRMP).
-For the Golden Coyote EA, the SDARNG needed a NEPA document completed for their collective, annual training exercises within the Black Hills area, known as Golden Coyote.
+Banner has completed a wide range of environmental services for the South Dakota Army National Guard (SDARNG), including an Environmental Assessment (EA) for one of the Golden Coyote annual training exercise in the Black Hills area, and biological surveys to update the Integrated Natural Resources Management Plan (INRMP).
+For the Golden Coyote EA, the SDARNG needed a National Environment Policy Act (NEPA) document completed.
 The Black Hills area provides a realistic training environment to prepare for combat operations.
-Banner’s team members have worked closely with the SDARNG’s environmental staff in preparing an EA for training conducted annually over a five-year schedule at 16 proposed sites located within, or adjacent to, the Black Hills National Forest, Custer State Park, and Belle Fourche Reservoir.
+Banner’s team members have worked closely with the SDARNG’s environmental staff in preparing an EA for training conducted annually over a five-year schedule at 16 proposed sites located within or adjacent to the Black Hills National Forest, Custer State Park, and Belle Fourche Reservoir.
 For the biological surveys to update the INRMP, Banner’s biologists and environmental scientists completed surveys at Austin Training Area and West Camp Rapid Training Area.
-The biological surveys included herpetological, mammal and bird surveys.
+The biological surveys included reptiles, amphibians, mammals, and birds.
 The results were utilized to provide recommendations for management of the sites.

 Project Goal # 1